 As bike travelers we have an innate drive to explore the path less traveled, be it a remote backcountry trail or the backroads of a foreign land.
 We also have this pesky need to drink water pretty often, or we die.
 And most of us don’t enjoy emergency pooping behind a bush on the side of a road due to digestive issues caused by contaminated drinking water.

 Thus it’s no surprise that pedal-powered explorers want to know: what’s the best water filter for bikepacking?

-After pedaling thousands of miles on five different continents, you can bet I’ve experimented with a bunch of options, and researched even more!
-In this article I’ll explain what to consider when looking for a bikepacking water filter, and how to choose between the many good ones out there.
+I’ve pedaled many thousands of loaded miles on six different continents, so you can bet I’ve experimented with a bunch of water treatment options and researched even more.
+In this article I’ll explain what to consider when looking for a bikepacking water filter, and how to get the most effective treatment for the weight and cost.